 Timing: Age Isn't Just a Number

-More than a third of American workers claim Social Security benefits at 62, which is the earliest most Americans are eligible.1 However, this is considered early filing.
+In 2021, more than half of retirees claimed Social Security benefits before reaching their full retirement age (FRA), and one-quarter claimed benefits at 62, which is the earliest most Americans are eligible.1 However, this is considered early filing.
 By doing so, they may lock in a lower-than-expected benefit for the remainder of their lives.

 Suppose the Social Security benefit for an individual at their full retirement age of 67 is expected to be $2,291 per month.
 But instead of waiting, they file for Social Security early at age 62.
 This would reduce their monthly benefit to $1,487.
 That's a $804 per month difference, or $9,648 annually.
 Coupled with the fact that life expectancy has been steadily increasing, many retirees who file early find themselves having much less financial flexibility than they’d hoped for.